 This funding level is insufficient to support research, per se, however it may be used for team-building activities such as networking meals, part-time student support, group website development, and travel to meet with potential external collaborators or funding agencies.
 Faculty may not use this funding to work on a project that is already supported by university funds, directly or indirectly through a center/institute/program.

-To be eligible for the program, teams required a minimum of six members across at least two different disciplines/academic units.
+To be eligible for the program, teams required a minimum of six members across at least three different disciplines/academic units.
 Each team should be led by a tenure-track or tenured faculty member.
 Teaching, research and service faculty who are not tenure-track or tenured may participate as team members.

 Once a research team’s application is approved, each participating faculty member in a team will be allocated $500 and the total amount ($500 x number of faculty) will be transferred to the team leader for management.
 Faculty members may join multiple teams, but they will still receive $500 per individual, to be divided among all the teams they join.